zao-YQW/hello-world/README.md

 Hi humans!

-I am new to anything about coding...
-I hope I can do my best to learn things and find a job.It may be really hard, but I will put my effort into it.
+I am new to anything about programming...
+I hope I can do my best to learn things and find a job.
+It may be really hard, but I will put my effort into it.